Trinity Health Mid-Atlantic: History

 In the summer of 1913, Mother M. Hildegarde, a Sister of Mercy, was asked by Archbishop Prendergast if the Sisters would manage a hospital in West Philadelphia; they accepted.
 Negotiations were begun for acquiring the lot at 54th Street and Cedar Avenue in West Philadelphia, at a cost of US$108,000.

-Hildegarde recognized the need for qualified staff.
 Two sisters were sent to Mercy Hospital in Pittsburgh, Pennsylvania, and two others to Mercy Hospital in Baltimore, Maryland, to train to become nurses.
 Other sisters were registered at the College of Pharmacy and the Polyclinic Hospital in Philadelphia, for courses in pathology.

-Mercy Philadelphia opened on July 2, 1918 as Misericordia Hospital.
+Mercy Philadelphia opened on July 2, 1918, as Misericordia Hospital.
 Two days later, the first patient was admitted to the hospital.

+In February of 2020 Trinity Health notified State and Local officials of their intentions to wind down operations at Mercy Hospital.
+By September of that same year a consortium led by Penn Medicine and Public Health Management Corp, came to an agreement with Trinity Health to take over Mercy and related facilities and infrastructure, with the exception of the Mercy Senior Center which was retained by Trinity Health.
+The facility has since been integrated into the Penn Medicine system and serves as a remote location for the Hospital of the University of Pennsylvania known as the Hospital of the University of Pennsylvania - Cedar Avenue.

 Nazareth Hospital

 Nazareth Hospital, established in 1940 by the Sisters of the Holy Family of Nazareth, serves Northeast Philadelphia with 205 acute beds and 28 skilled nursing beds.

 In 2012, Nazareth expanded the community's access to emergency hip fracture repair and cardiovascular care with its therapeutic hypothermia program.
 An affiliate of Penn Cardiac Care, Nazareth continued to provide emergency angioplasty for patients suffering heart attacks, as well as heart diagnostics, a cath lab, a Vein Center and the Center of Wound Healing and Hyperbaric Medicine.
 Nazareth launched a Balance Program to prevent falls and improve quality of life for people with conditions that place them at risk.